High blood pressure (Hypertension)

 Information for patients from the Renal Department

-The cause of high blood pressure is not fully understood in most of those affected, who are often described as having ‘essential hypertension’.
+In most people affected, the cause of high blood pressure is not fully understood.
+These people are often described as having ‘essential hypertension’.

 How is blood pressure measured?

-Blood pressure is usually measured using a device called a sphygmomanometer or ‘blood pressure monitor’, where a cuff is put on the upper arm.
-Some devices measure blood pressure at the wrist, although we do not recommend using these.
+Blood pressure is usually measured using a sphygmomanometer or ‘blood pressure monitor’.
+These devices usually use a cuff placed on the upper arm.
+Some devices measure blood pressure at the wrist.

 When measuring blood pressure, two readings are taken at the same time.

-Blood pressure is therefore often presented as ‘systolic / diastolic’ with units ‘millimetres of mercury’ or ‘mmHg’ for short.
+Blood pressure is often shown as ‘systolic / diastolic’, with the units ‘millimetres of mercury’ (mmHg).
 For example: 140 / 85 mmHg, where 140 is the systolic, and 85 is the diastolic blood pressure.

-Although both systolic and diastolic readings have significance, most guidelines and targets for ‘optimal’ blood pressure control now focus on systolic blood pressure (the upper reading).
+Both systolic and diastolic readings are important.
+However, most guidelines and targets for ‘optimal’ blood pressure control, only focus on the systolic reading.

 Why do you recommend that I measure my blood pressure at home?

-Home blood pressure monitoring is now recommended for people with hypertension by all major guidelines (such as NICE).
-It allows us to more fully evaluate your blood pressure, particularly if you are having a ‘virtual’ consultation with us by video or phone.
+Home blood pressure monitoring is recommended for people with hypertension.
+It allows us to more fully check your blood pressure, particularly if you are having a ‘virtual’ consultation with us by video or phone.

-In addition, around one quarter of people have the ‘white coat effect’, where their blood pressure readings are higher at their GP surgery or hospital clinic than they are at home.
-For these people home or automated wearable device (‘ambulatory’) blood pressure measurements are very helpful.
+Around 1 in 4 people have the ‘white coat effect’.
+The 'white coat effect' is where blood pressure readings are higher at a GP surgery or hospital clinic than they are at home.
+For these people, home or automated devices (‘ambulatory’) are very helpful.

 What blood pressure monitor should I buy?

-It is important that whatever device you are using that it has been validated, in other words its accuracy has been confirmed.
-A regularly updated list of validated monitors can be found on the British and Irish Hypertension Society web site.
+It is important that whatever device you use is validated.
+Validated means its accuracy has been confirmed.
+For a list of validated monitors, please go to the British and Irish Hypertension Society web site.

-We do not recommend or endorse any particular brand or model of blood pressure monitor, but the monitors listed on the Society web site can be bought from pharmacies or online.
+We do not recommend or endorse any particular brand or model of blood pressure monitor.
+However, the monitors listed on the Society web site can be bought from pharmacies or online.

 How should I measure my own blood pressure?

-for either one day or three consecutive days before your appointments and on other selected occasions (for example a few weeks after changing blood pressure medication or medication doses).
-Occasionally we will ask for readings over five to seven consecutive days.
+Do this either on 1 day or 3 consecutive days before your appointments and on other selected occasions.
+For example, a few weeks after changing blood pressure medication or medication doses.
+Occasionally, we will ask for readings over 5 to 7 consecutive days.

-A sheet for you to record your home blood pressure readings can be found at the end of this leaflet.
+A table for you to record your home blood pressure readings is at the end of this leaflet.

 How is high blood pressure treated?

-Lifestyle changes that are recommended for people with high blood pressure include the following.
+Lifestyle changes recommended for people with high blood pressure include the following.

 For more information on changes to your lifestyle, visit the Blood Pressure UK web site.